shiyun36/dsa3101/README.md

 Our scoring system rates the ESG performance of each company out of 10, where a higher score indicates better performance.

 ### 4. Prediction Model for Financial Impact of ESG performance - Determine key ESG factors affecting financial performance
+Our prediction model benchmarks companies using overall ESG scores, analyzing their relationship with financial metrics such as ROA, ROE, and stock growth.
+To identify the most influential ESG factors, we applied Recursive Feature Elimination (RFE), selecting the top five ESG metrics that best predict financial performance.

+Due to limited standardized ESG data, we initially fitted a simple linear regression model to estimate the financial impact of ESG scores across companies.
+However, as more data becomes available, the model can and should be refined to assess company-specific ESG-financial relationships.
+Future iterations may incorporate time-lagged financials, individual ESG metrics, and advanced models like ARIMA or VARMAX for deeper, more accurate insights.

 ## Tech Stack
 [![Power Bi](https://img.shields.io/badge/power_bi-F2C811?style=for-the-badge&logo=powerbi&logoColor=black)](https://powerbi.microsoft.com/)